mwojnars/hypertag/core/README_draft.md

 that is necessary to convert plain text to a valid string in this language.

 Contents of a text block may span multiple lines.
 The additional lines must be indented more than the first line.
-Sub-indentation is preserved:
+Sub-indentation is preserved in the output:

     |   a text block
       may span